 Securing your JavaScript

 Cross-Site Scripting (XSS) is a common security vulnerability in JavaScript environments.
-Cross-Site Request Forgery (CSRF) is another important vulnerability that should be addressed.
+Address another important vulnerability: Cross-Site Request Forgery (CSRF).
 In addition, do your best to eliminate browser plugin code vulnerabilities, sandboxing issues, and client-server trust relationship issues.
 Regarding Node.js, check for Command Injection and SQL Injection issues.

 Most common attacks on Linux systems happen on an unsecured kernel.
 Even though the kernel possesses an in-built defense system, it’s important to effectively secure the kernel by frequently applying security patches, enabling secure boot Full or Thorough Mode, implementing kernel module signing and loading rules, enabling kernel lockdown, hardening the Sysctl.conf file etc. You also need to implement strict permissions and perform ongoing monitoring.